-An application form (3500-129) is available for stakeholders interested in applying for funding.
-Applications should be submitted by December 15 to James Brodzeller.
+Applications should be submitted by December 15 to Josh Brown.
 Potential applicants are encouraged to contact the DNR before applying.
-Selected projects will be notified by February 28, 2022.
+Selected projects will be notified by February 28, 2023.

-Wetland restoration can be a great tool to increase your wetlands’ functional values from increasing wildlife habitat to improving local water quality.
-Landowners can take any level of steps to restore a wetland, including controlling wetland invasive species to conducting a large-scale hydrologic and vegetative restoration.
+Wetland restoration can involve improving wildlife habitat, restoring native plant species, increasing flood storage, improving water quality, or all of the above and more.
+Landowners can take any level of steps to restore a wetland, from controlling wetland invasive species to conducting a large-scale hydrologic and vegetative restoration.
 See wetland ecology and science for more resources to effectively restore native wetland communities.

 Global climate change complicates restoration targets and methods.
-To better understand how wetland restorations can be modified to account for Wisconsin-specific climate predictions, visit the Wisconsin Initiative on Climate Change Impacts (WICCI) website or review the Climate Adaptation Strategies and Approaches for Conservation and Management of Non-Forested Wetlands Menu.
+To design your wetland restoration to account for Wisconsin-specific climate predictions, visit the Wisconsin Initiative on Climate Change Impacts (WICCI) website or review the Climate Adaptation Strategies and Approaches for Conservation and Management of Non-Forested Wetlands Menu [PDF].